#

 Ploce Gates

-Ploce gates are built in Romanesque style at the end of the 14th century.
+Ploce gates were built in Romanesque style at the end of the 14th century.
 The gates have an inner and outer section and incorporate a stone bridge.
 Cersei Lannister passes over this bridge and enters the Red Keep after her walk of shame at the end of season five.

 Lovrijenac Fortress

 One of the most beautiful fortresses in the world, this UNESCO-listed fortress is located on the west side of Dubrovnik's Old Town.
-Many scenes were filmed here, including King Joffrey's name day Tournament, where Cersei Lannister orders her squire to poison him with a crossbow bolt.
+Many scenes were filmed here, including King Joffrey's Name Day Tournament, where Cersei Lannister orders her squire to poison him with a crossbow bolt.

 Cruises to Dubrovnik